RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

     rladmin tune db <bdb_uid> slave_ha_priority <positive integer>

-1. Slave shards of CRDBs because their regional replication is critical, and relies on a working slave.
+1. Slave shards of CRDBs - because the sync between the various replicas is critical, and should be performed using slave shards.
-1. A cache database is unavailable if it is not moved to an available node.
+1. Cache databases - because such databases are unavailable if it is not moved to an available node.
 1. Smaller databases are moved more easily than larger databases.
 1. In the case of databases that match all other criteria, the database with a higher UID is moved first.